 Hydro Tasmania is Australia’s leading clean energy business, largest producer of renewable energy, and largest water manager.

 Renewable Energy Zones

 The vast renewable energy potential in Tasmania’s North West has been recognised by Australia’s energy market operator.
 AEMO identified the North West area (which includes the Cradle Coast) as a potential future Renewable Energy Zone, or “REZ”.

-The REZ currently has a generation capacity of 867 megawatts (MW) from hydro and 140 MW from wind.
+The REZ currently has a generation capacity of 550 megawatts (MW) from hydro, 150 MW from solar and 5000 MW from wind.
 The wind resource quality has been rated “A” (greater than 45% average capacity factor) and there’s an estimated potential wind generation capacity of 5000 MW.

 As with other REZs around Australia, unlocking this energy resource will require increasing the network’s transmission capacity.

 Would you like to know more about the work at AEMO is doing on future market planning?
-You can find the draft Integrated System Plan here.
+You can find the AEMO 2020 Integrated System Plan here.